SFS - Registering a contract with Remix

 After deploying and confirming the transaction in Metamask that’s it!
 If the transaction was successful, your contract should be registered and your wallet should have the SFS NFT minted.
 This NFT is the one that allows you to claim your rewards.

 To validate if the registration was done correctly check our Check the SFS registry tutorial.
-To learn more about Mode and how to turn your code into a business, join our Discord and say hello 👋
+To learn more about Mode and how to turn your code into a business, join our and say hello 👋